-- The technical Evaluation stage is where Assesses the technical viability of potential IRPAs to reduce peak demand to the degree required to meet the identified system need, using best available information to determine whether an IRP Plan including one or more alternatives would be a viable option. - Economic Evaluation The three-phase economic test that compares the IRP plan(s) to the pipeline option to determine which alternative is optimal.
+- The technical Evaluation stage is where assessing the technical viability of potential IRPAs to reduce peak demand to the degree required to meet the identified system need, using best available information to determine whether an IRP Plan including one or more alternatives would be a viable option.
+If the project passed the technical evaluation, we then move to the Economic Evaluation. - Economic Evaluation The three-phase economic test that compares the IRP plan(s) to the pipeline option to determine which alternative is optimal.